tinyredinc/notes/real_estate/parcel_reg.md

 Through a Parcel Register* you can view a property’s:

-- PIN, The Property Information Number is a unique nine-digit number assigned to each property, consisting of a five-digit block number and a four-digit property number
+- PIN(Property Information Number), unique identifier of property in POLARIS, five-digit block number + four-digit property number
 - Legal description
 - Current ownership and share percentage
-- history of charges, transfers, discharges, and documents registered against the property.
+- History of transfers, charges, discharges, and documents registered against the property.

 ## The Solution Provider - Teranet